Kr1shna02/Hack_Flow/README.md

-This repository contains various attacks and methodologies.
+This repository contains various attacks and Hacking methodologies.